Close

 Chemonucleolysis

-This is a procedure whereby, an enzyme derived from the papaya fruit is infected into the intervertebral disc to shrink it and try and alleviate pain caused from a bulging disc.
+This is a procedure whereby, an enzyme derived from the papaya fruit is injected into the intervertebral disc to shrink it and try and alleviate pain caused from a bulging disc.

 Back to top